kithix/timestore/README.md

-A couple of naive implementation of storeage by time.
+A couple of naive implementation of storage by time.

 - collection = binary searched based store (events of same type and source)
 - fixed = fixed size stores (metrics of same type and source)